-- 1. Students will acquire a cultural and historical perspective appropriate to their emphasis. - 2.
-Students will develop the ability to interact and problem solve with colleagues as group participants and leaders. - 3.
-Students will develop acting, technical, and design skills, based on the career goals of the individual student. - 4.
-Students will acquire knowledge of professional opportunities for employment.
+- 1. Students will articulate a cultural and historical perspective appropriate to their emphasis. - 2.
+Students will demonstrate the ability to interact and problem solve with colleagues as group participants and leaders. - 3.
+Students will demonstrate acting, technical, and design skills, based on the career goals of the individual student. - 4.
+Students will demonstrate knowledge of professional opportunities for employment.